khanghuu1023/Sonar-project-with-Arduino-Nano/README.md

 All these components are monitored by an Arduino Nano.

 The visual interface of the sonar are written in Processing, which is a graphical library using Java.
-This provides visual information about surrounding status, angle position of the servo and measured-distance from detected objects.
+This provides real time visual information about surrounding status, angle position of the servo and measured-distance from detected objects.

 ### Note(s):
-The micro servo used in this project is not able to sweep an entire semi-circle due to the poor mechanism of it.
-However, speaking of code, I still programmed it to perform an entire semi-circle from 0 to Pi.
+The micro servo used in this project is not able to sweep an entire semi-circle due its poor mechanism.
+However, I still programmed it to perform the entire semi-circle from 0 to Pi.

 [Project youtube link](https://www.youtube.com/watch?v=cBBOxbGwOKA)